Prehistoric religion: Burial and funerary rites

-Burial appears more widespread in the Neolithic than the Upper Paleolithic.
+Burial appears to be more widespread in the Neolithic than in the Upper Paleolithic.
 In a wide area from the Levant through central Europe, Neolithic burials are frequently found in the houses their denizens lived in; in particular, women and children dominate amongst those buried inside the home.
 For children in particular, this may have represented the continued inclusion of these children in the family unit and a reincarnation cycle where those children were reborn as living members of the family.
 As in the Paleolithic, some Neolithic burials may represent sacrificial victims; a group burial in modern-day Henan, containing four skeletons, may have been the death of an important figure heralded by three sacrifices.

 Neolithic burials display social inequality.
 At the Campo de Hockey necropolis in Spain, grave goods are unevenly distributed, and those found are often high-status ornamental objects such as jewellery.
 This is coterminous with the hypothesised Neolithic emergence of the "big men", societal figures who proclaimed themselves religious and earthly leaders of inegalitarian societies.
 In the most radical interpretations of Neolithic society, agriculture itself was a practice enforced upon people such that these rulers could acquire power over a more legible sedentary society.
 Across the Near East, burial inequality is marked in different ways by different societies.
 In the Lower Galilee, some dead were buried close to their houses, but others were buried in dedicated funerary monuments.
-Across the Levant, skeletons with the deceased's features modelled in plaster can be found; these dead are thought to have had different status in their societies compared to those buried without such preservation.
+Across the Levant, skeletons with the deceased's features modelled in plaster can be found; these individuals are thought to have had a different status in their societies than those buried without such preservation.
 In the Judaean Desert, decedents were found preserved in a "gelatinous material" and surrounded by blades, beads, and masks.

 Sex and gender play roles in Neolithic burial.
 The Henan burial with potential sacrificial victims was composed of three men and one woman, and was read as a male shaman and his followers.
 Other Neolithic Chinese burials of people interpreted as shamans have been of girls and women, such as two girls found in elaborate tombs at a site in Shanxi—the only non-adults in that burial ground.
 Sarah Milledge Nelson wrote that burials of subjects of apparent religious importance were often clouded by a lack of clarity as to the subject's sex because of the difficulty of determining sex with certainty from skeletal remains; the focal decedent in "the richest of all Mesoamerican burials" was sexed male, but with low confidence, and could theoretically have been a woman.
 Neolithic burials broadly suggest gender inequality, with women having fewer grave goods and poorer diets as determined from their skeletons.